hadiamjad/Not.js/README.md

     ![Alt text](images/6_client.png)

 #### Step 3: Collecting surrogates
-- Now, within the same tmux session named client, navigate to the `cd server/surrogates` directory where surrogates are available.
-- Run command `tree` to print the surrogates into a folder structure compatible with Google Chrome.
+- Now, within the same tmux session named client, run `tree server/surrogates` to print the surrogates into a folder structure compatible with Google Chrome.

 ![Alt text](images/7_tree.png)

 ### 5. Reproducible Badge: Generating Figures and Tables
 > Make sure your docker build was successful.
-- Run `cd ../..`
+- Run
+`bash reproducible.sh`
-- Run `python3 -W ignore classifier.py` to generate the tables and figures.
+to generate the tables and figures.
 It will do the following:

     #### Downloading models and dataset
     ![Alt text](images/8_data.png)